Guissey/markdown-notepad/README.md

 - git
 - node >= 22
 - npm >= 10
-- MySQL server installed with:
+- MySQL server installed and running with:
   - databases *markdown_notepad* and *markdown_notepad_test*
   - user *webserver* and password *webserver* with rights on the previous databases